Fujifilm

-Fujifilm Holdings Corporation (富士フイルムホールディングス株式会社, Fuji-fuirumu Hōrudingusu kabushiki gaisha), trading as Fujifilm (富士フイルム, Fuji-fuirumu), or simply Fuji, is a Japanese multinational conglomerate headquartered in Tokyo, Japan, operating in the areas of photography, optics, office and medical electronics, biotechnology, and chemicals.
+Fujifilm Holdings Corporation (富士フイルムホールディングス株式会社, Fuji-fuirumu Hōrudingusu kabushiki gaisha), trading as Fujifilm (富士フイルム, Fuji-fuirumu), or simply Fuji (originally Fuji Photo Film Co) is a Japanese multinational conglomerate headquartered in Tokyo, Japan, operating in the areas of photography, optics, office and medical electronics, biotechnology, and chemicals.

 The company started as a manufacturer of photographic films, which it still produces.
 Fujifilm products include document solutions, medical imaging and diagnostics equipment, cosmetics, pharmaceutical drugs, regenerative medicine, stem cells, biologics manufacturing, magnetic tape data storage, optical films for flat-panel displays, optical devices, photocopiers, printers, digital cameras, color films, color paper, photofinishing and graphic arts equipment and materials.

 Fujifilm is part of the Sumitomo Mitsui Financial Group financial conglomerate (keiretsu).

 History

 20th century

 Former Fujifilm logo.
-The "Fuji" logo on the left was introduced in 1980, while the "Fujifilm" wordmark on the right was introduced in 1992.
+The "Fuji" logo on the left was introduced in 1980, while the "Fujifilm" wordmark on the right was introduced in 1985.
 Both were replaced with the current logo in 2006.

 Fuji Photo Film Co., Ltd. was established in 1934 as a subsidiary of Daicel producing photographic films.
 In the 1940s, Fuji Photo entered the optical glasses, lenses and equipment markets.
 In 1962, Fuji Photo and UK-based Rank Xerox Limited (now Xerox Limited) launched Fuji Xerox Co., Ltd. through a joint venture.

 From the mid-1950s, Fuji Photo began establishing overseas sales bases.
 In the 1980s, the company expanded its production and other operations internationally.
 During this period, Fuji Photo developed digital technologies for its photography, medical, and printing sectors.
 This led to the invention of computed radiography (CR), which addressed several problems associated with traditional radiography, including reducing radiation exposure for both technicians and patients.
 Fujifilm's systems were marketed and sold under the FCR brand.

 Like its rival Eastman Kodak which dominated in the US, Fuji Photo enjoyed a longtime near-monopoly on camera film in Japan.
 Fuji increased market share in the US by becoming one of the title sponsors of the 1984 Los Angeles Olympics, offering cheaper camera film, and establishing a film factory in the US.

 In 1994 vice president Juntarō Suzuki announced that the company would halt paying sōkaiya, a type of protection racket bribe, to Yakuza.
 In retaliation he was murdered in front of his home by Yakuza.
 In May 1995, Kodak filed a petition with the US Commerce Department under section 301 of the Commerce Act arguing that its poor performance in the Japanese market was a direct result of unfair practices adopted by Fuji.
 The complaint was lodged by the US with the World Trade Organization.
 On January 30, 1998, the WTO announced a "sweeping rejection of Kodak's complaints" about the film market in Japan.